 The First Palace and The Devastating Lisbon Earthquake

-Monserrate eventually transitioned into a quinta (country estate) in 1601, when the wealthy Mello e Castro family leased the property.
-Then, in 1755, the Great Lisbon earthquake left the residence uninhabitable.
-The earthquake caused fires and a tsunami, nearly destroying the entire city and severely affecting nearby areas, including Sintra.
-Many years later, Gerard de Visme decided to rent the estate in 1790 and constructed the very first palace of Monserrate, along with a landscaped garden.
+Monserrate eventually became a quinta (country estate) in 1601, when the wealthy Mello e Castro family leased the property.
+Then, in 1755, the Great Lisbon earthquake almost ruined the palace.
+The earthquake caused fires and a tsunami, nearly destroying the entire city and affecting nearby Sintra.
+Many years later, Gerard de Visme decided to rent the estate in 1790.
+He constructed the very first palace of Monserrate, along with a landscaped garden.

 Scandalous Romance in the Literary World

 After the first palace was buit, Monserrate began turning heads in the literary world.
 In 1793, William Beckford subleased the property from Gerard de Visme and added new features to the gardens.
 He was a British aristocrat, novellist, and travel writer who enjoyed exploring southern Europe.
-His reasons for moving to Portugal, however, were not quite ideal.
+His reasons for moving to Portugal, however, were not ideal.
 Beckford had married a Lady in 1783, but his affair with young William Courtenay became a great scandal in 1784.
-His sexuality was frowned upon in British society, which led Beckford to move abroad and go into self-exile.
+His sexuality was frowned upon in British society.
+This is what led Beckford to move abroad and go into self-exile.

 Beckford’s reasons for moving to Portugal, however, were not quite ideal.
 He had married a Lady in 1783, but his affair with young William Courtenay became a great scandal.